townmath/cisp400-reader/_sources/build-tools/compiling.rst

          The idea here is that your source code is never really inside the docker container.
          Your source code is separate, but visible to the running container.

-         Also note that the ``pwd`` command is on option on Linux and MacOS, but on Windows, you will need to type the complete path to your git repository.

       The container mount point was not chosen at random.
       The container is set up with ``/mnt/cisc187`` as the *WORKDIR*.